New York Gilbert and Sullivan Players: 2000–present

+In 2024–2025, the company celebrated its 50th anniversary with performances in New York of a jubilee concert and productions of Ruddigore, Pirates and Iolanthe.
+In 2025 Bergeret retired, stepping into an emeritus role, and Mills became Artistic Director, with Joseph Rubin as Music Director and Managing Director, both reporting to Wannen; as part of its season, the company is set to present Utopia, Limited, which had not been produced professionally in New York City since 2010.

 School and outreach programs

 Each season, NYGASP offers a few full-scale performances of its main stage productions to NYC public school groups free of charge (paid for by corporate sponsors).
 It also presents its "Family Overtures" series of pre-show introductions for multi-generational audiences.
 In addition, Bergeret and small groups of performers from NYGASP travel to private schools in New York City to give concert-classes about the music and satire of Gilbert and Sullivan and other aspects of presenting G&S. The company also presents nearly full-scale or shortened versions of the shows at various schools throughout the school year, and sometimes invites school groups to see their shows for free or at reduced prices.

 NYGASP has an arrangement with the school district in Syosset, New York, in which, each spring, a shortened version of one of a G&S opera is presented at a school, with piano accompaniment, using NYGASP principals, and giving an opportunity to 40-60 6th grade students to act as the chorus.
 The music teachers teach the students their vocal parts, and then Bergeret and a NYGASP accompanist teach the students the staging and choreography of the show and refine the choral music.
 The children rehearse for a full day with the NYGASP principals and have the opportunity to ask any questions that may occur to them.
 Two performances are given by the students at their school.
 In addition, introductory programs are given in advance to each of the 5th and 6th grade classes in the school district, to acquaint the students with some of the material and any special concepts they may need to understand (such as "apprenticeship" in The Pirates of Penzance or the British class structure in H.M.S.
 Pinafore).
 Sometimes the children also travel to New York City to see a full-scale NYGASP production.